Lava Hot Springs, Idaho Virtual Travel

-The Portneuf River passes close to the springs and a narrow, hilly valley opens up to the west.
-The town was established against the hills south of the river and U.S. Highway crosses on the north side.
+The Portneuf River passes close to the springs which are located near a gap in the hills on the east side of a narrow, hilly valley.
+The town was established against the hills south of the river and U.S. Highway 30 passes by on the north side.
 As of 2000 the population is 521.
+The elevation is 5,000 feet.

 a road